haydn9000/SeeedWioTerminalTestRun/README.md

-[Wio Terminal Link](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/ "Wio Terminal Get Started Page from Seeed") Follow instruction from page above to install borad library in Arduino IDE
+[Wio Terminal Link](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/ "Wio Terminal Get Started Page from Seeed")

+Instruction to install board library in Arduino IDE is also on same page from link above.